-On 19 July 2021, Scotland moved into level 0.
-That means that up to 200 people will be able to attend a funeral service, with physical distancing.
+From 19 July 2021, Scotland moved into level 0.
+That means up to 200 people will be able to attend a funeral service, with physical distancing.

-Up to 200 people will also be able to attend a post-funeral gathering in a regulated venue.
-A post-funeral gathering held at a private dwellings must follow the general rules on indoor and outdoor gatherings.
+Up to 200 people, with physical distancing, will also be able to attend a post-funeral gathering in a regulated venue.
+A post-funeral gathering held at a private dwelling must follow the general rules on indoor and outdoor gathering.

-- the differing cultural practices and rites of passage observed in Scotland by a variety of communities/ faiths are respected and adhered to as closely as circumstances permit, with safety being paramount.
+- the different cultural practices and rites of passage observed in Scotland by a variety of communities are respected and adhered to as closely as circumstances permit, with safety being paramount

-- a safe and healthy working environment continues to be provided for staff working in a funeral director business.
+- a safe and healthy working environment continues to be provided for managers and their staff working in the sector

-- funeral directors are supported in the management of family expectations around funeral arrangements, bereavement and the grieving process; which will be especially difficult during this pandemic.
+- the work of burial and cremation authorities is crucial in the management of family expectations around funeral arrangements, bereavement and the grieving process; which will be especially difficult during this current pandemic.

 Status of this guidance